TheNayak/Coursera_Capstone/Capstone Project - The Battle of Neighborhoods (Week 1).md

 Firstmost, a list of neighborhoods in Bengaluru will be needed.
 This list will be obtained from [here](https://www.mapsofindia.com/pincode/india/karnataka/bangalore/), a table containing neighborhood names with respect to its postal code.
 This table will have to be read into a dataframe.

-Next we will need the latitude and longitude for each neighborhood. for this we will use the geocoding webservice geopy (The documentation can be found [here](https://geopy.readthedocs.io/en/stable/))
+Next we will need the latitude and longitude for each neighborhood. for this we will use the google maps search nearby function.

 Next we will need some commercial real estate prices.
 Some prices can be found in [this report](http://www.realisticrealtors.in/assets/CIRIL%20Half%20Yearly%20Report.pdf) in pages 19-22.
+Since the table cannot be extracted from the report, I have extracted the data into a [csv file](http://www.goosta.com)

 Next we will use the Foursquare API to make calls (The tutorial can be found [here](https://www.coursera.org/learn/applied-data-science-capstone/home/week/2)) to get the top 10 venues in each neighborhood.